Is your broker churning your account?

 Churning may result in significant losses and exposes the client to unnecessary tax liabilities.
 Often churning occurs when a broker has discretionary authority (either actual or implied) of a client’s account, meaning they do not need the clients consent to trade on their behalf.

-While there is no quantitative measure for churning, brokers must follow FINRA rules intended to prevent such practices.
 According to FINRA Rule 2111, churning may be evident if trading occurred that was not consistent with the client’s financial goals, risk tolerance, and knowledge of investment strategies.
 Essentially, churning is any type of trading strategy that could not possibly benefit the client and is clearly implemented by the broker to maximize commissions.
 If churning is proven, a broker or brokerage firm can be liable for damages a client incurs and potentially also face disciplinary action.

 To determine whether the trading in a particular account rises to the level of churning, an analysis often used is the calculation of a “turnover ratio”.
 A turnover ratio is the total amount of purchases made in the account, divided by the average monthly equity in the account.
 That ratio is then annualized (by dividing the result by the number of months involved to get a per month ratio, and then multiplying that result by 12).
 Courts have often recognized that in a normal retail account a turnover ratio in excess of 6 can be considered excessive trading.
 See, e.g. Arceneaux, 767 F.2d at 1502 (“The courts which have addressed this issue have indicated that an annual turnover rate in excess of six reflects excessive trading.”).